 - NOTE: It is a requirement when using club boats that a life jacket or buoyancy aid is worn.
 These are not supplied.

 - Although there can be little or no tidal current in the water immediately in front of the Clubhouse wall at high water, the current increases as you approach the channel and, in the channel itself can be very strong indeed, especially at mid tide

 - Club Byelaws (xii) and (xiii) refer to Safety on the water and these can be viewed at https://www.tisc.org.uk/terms-1/terms-and-conditions-1.

 - The ideal crew weight range for a Feva is 100 kg to 110 kg it would therefore be inappropriate if windy to sail with a crew weight significantly less.

-- If there are any bits of the boat you have hired that do not work properly, please make a note in the maintenance book inside the sail shed door.
+- If there are any bits of the boat you have hired that do not work properly, please make a note on the whiteboard on the back of the Fusion shed door.